 Implants Treatment Options

 Dental implants can be used to replace single teeth, multiple teeth and even a full arch of missing teeth.
-Most single and multiple missing teeth are replaced with permanent cemented crowns on dental implants.
+Most single and multiple missing teeth are replaced with permanently cemented crowns on dental implants.
 These individual units look and feel similar to natural teeth.

 Single Tooth Implant